nystudio107/retour/README.md

 ## Retour Changelog

+### 1.0.10 -- 2016.06.06

+* [Added] Retour will attempt to prevent redirect loops when saving a new redirect by deleting any existing redirects that have the destUrl as their srcUrl
+* [Improved] Updated the README.md

 ### 1.0.9 -- 2016.06.04

 * [Added] Retour will now automatically create a static redirect for you if you rename an entry's slug